Yocracra/lowkey-multi-notif/README.md

    nano ~/.config/lowkey/config
    ```

 2. Adjust the values as needed.
-For example, to change the critical battery level to 20% and monitor battery 2:
+For example, to change the critical battery levels to 10%, 15%, and 20%, and the low battery levels to 25% and 35%, and monitor battery 2:
    ```
-   critical_bat=20
-   bat=1
+   critical_bat=10, 15, 20
+   low_bat=25, 35
+   bat=2
    ```

 3. Save the file and exit the editor.

-Remember to use whole numbers for the percentage and battery number.
+Remember to use whole numbers for the percentages and battery number.
 If you're unsure about which battery number to use, you can check the available batteries in your system by looking at the contents of the `/sys/class/power_supply/` directory.